kubedb/docs/docs/guides/redis/private-registry/using-private-registry.md

 ## Create ImagePullSecret

-ImagePullSecrets is a type of a Kubernete Secret whose sole purpose is to pull private images from a Docker registry.
+ImagePullSecrets is a type of Kubernetes Secret whose sole purpose is to pull private images from a Docker registry.
 It allows you to specify the url of the docker registry, credentials for logging in and the image name of your private docker image.

 Run the following command, substituting the appropriate uppercase values to create an image pull secret for your private Docker registry: